 Gordon came along in September 1949 and all was going well until the following January when he became a victim of cot death.
 This proved to be too much for both Joan and Peter.
 Joan suffered a breakdown and with the help of kind neighbours and the District Nurse her daily routine was once again established but effects of a very deep grief affected her daily life.
 And Peter never again spoke of his two sons he lost.

 But life goes on.
-In March 1951 Gary was born and the following year Petrina and finally in 1954 Samuel came along.
-In 1956 Joan, Peter and the children migrated to Australia in part to leave behind these tragedies.
+In March 1951 Gary was born and the following year Petrina and finally in 1954 Samuel.
+In 1956, Joan, Peter and the children migrated to Australia, in part to leave behind these tragedies.

-On the few occasions Joan spoke of Simon and Gordon the subject of a headstone for them also came into the conversation particularly for Gordon as he was buried next to a path and there was the worry of people unknowingly stepping on his grave.
-Sadly both Peter and Joan passed away in 2004 without ever having fulfilled that plan.
+On the few occasions that Joan spoke of Simon and Gordon the subject of a headstone for them also came into the conversation particularly for Gordon as he was buried next to a path and there was the worry of people unknowingly stepping on his grave.
+Sadly, both Peter and Joan passed away in 2004 without ever having fulfilled that plan.
 So I, Petrina their daughter, along with my husband Arthur, set out to erect a headstone.
-But, on a visit to Micheldever in 2010, we are unable to locate the exact site of his grave so we approached the vicar of St Mary’s for permission to place a bench in the churchyard.
+But, on a visit to Micheldever in 2010, we were unable to locate the exact site of his grave, so we approached the vicar of St Mary’s for permission to place a bench in the churchyard.
 This is now in place.
-I know Mum and Dad would be pleased as much as Arthur and I. It is an honour to be able to place this memorial in the churchyard in memory of my brother.
+I know Mum and Dad would be as pleased as Arthur and I both are.
+It is an honour to be able to place this memorial in the churchyard in memory of my brother.

 Petrina Griffiths 8 May 2011